-During the first half of 2023, EWEB will conduct a robust public engagement effort, educating customers about the initial IRP results and soliciting comments that will help inform our ongoing analysis process.
-We have questions about the initial modeling results, and we know customers will, too.
-We will seek to answer as many of those questions as possible through further analysis.
+During the first half of 2023, EWEB implemented a robust public engagement effort, educating customers about the initial IRP results, and soliciting comments to inform our ongoing analysis.
+We asked questions about the initial modeling results and collected questions for further analysis.